Think it's impossible to find a fast, easy, healthy breakfast for kids?

 - A couple also had some frozen local blueberries in a cup, which I ran under my hot water tap to thaw, and then drained.

-- My daughter asked for some frozen peas to eat alongside her pancake, (I was shocked, but loved it), which I ran under hot water to thaw.
+- My daughter asked for some frozen peas to eat alongside her pancake, (I was shocked, but loved it!), which I ran under hot water to thaw and added a little butter and sea salt.
 One of the other kids saw that and asked for them, too!

 They really like it!